 A confined space is an enclosed or partially enclosed space:

-The design, construction, location or atmosphere the materials or substances in it work activities being carried out in it, or the mechanical, process and safety hazards present Confined spaces can be below or above ground.
-Confined spaces can be found in almost any workplace.
+Confined space can be found in almost any workplace.
+The design, construction, location or atmosphere the materials or substances in it work activities being carried out in it, or the mechanical, process and safety hazards present.
+Confined spaces can be below or above ground.
 A confined space, despite its name, is not necessarily small.

 Examples of confined spaces include silos, vats, hoppers, utility vaults, tanks, sewers, pipes, access shafts, truck or rail tank cars, aircraft wings, boilers, manholes, manure pits and storage bins.
 Ditches and trenches also may be a confined space when access is limited.

 When looking for hazards in a confined space many factors need to be evaluated.
-There is smaller margin for error.
-Evaluating potential hazards can have more serious consequences when failing to identify a error.
+There is a smaller margin of error.
+Evaluating potential hazards can have more serious consequences when failing to identify an error.
 In some cases, confined space conditions are always extremely hazardous.
-In other cases, unusual combination conditions are life threatening in some circumstances.
-This unpredictability and variability is why hazard assessments are extremely important and need to be taken very seriously every time.
+In other cases, unusual combination conditions are life-threatening in some circumstances.
+This unpredictability and variability are why hazard assessments are extremely important and need to be taken very seriously every time.

 Our training and consulting teams consist of experienced professionals with extensive backgrounds in their respective fields and years of experience working with private industries and public agencies.
 We’ve actively provided safety management and loss control services to thousands of individual clients, assisting them in operating safely and profitably.